 Studies show that many teens, once leaving high school, often make the choice to leave behind their faith.
 They stop praying.
 They stop reading their Bible.
 They stop going to church.
 Why? – – Rebellion.
 Uncertainty.
 Tragedy.
 The influence of professors, employers and friends.
 Apathy…

 If you are like most Christ-following teens, you are probably saying, “Not me.
 I’ll never stop following Christ.
 I’ll never leave the church.”
 It’s easy to say that now.
 But, know this: More than anything Satan wants to bring you down.
 He would love for you to leave behind your faith post-graduation.
 And, he will work like mad to be successful.
 He knows that most everything in your life is about to change, and he would love to use this season of transition in your life to get you off-course with God.
+If you were to attend a Christian college or university, it would be harder for Satan to bring you down, as you’ll still be in regular contact with God.
+However, the number of Christians that attend a Christian college after high school is relatively low, but you can Click here if this is something that interests you.
 Of course, you can’t control the unknown or unexpected, but you can position yourself so that, when change does happen, your response isn’t to move away from God.
 Here’s a heads-up on some of the potential challenges you will face post-graduation, and five suggestions to help you remain a God-focused graduate:

 1. Know What You Believe About God’s Word